SamuelSwartzberg/flashcardifying_text_temp/nvc.md

 the recieving half of NVC can be done silently or verbally.
 Recieving a message through the four components can be done whether the message itself is life-alienated or life-affirming, since as we know a life-alienated version hides a life-affirming version underneath.
+Paraphrasing is the recieving half of NVC, if done verbally.
+The standard formula for NVC paraphrasing is like: Are you sensing A and feeling B because you are needing C. Would D meet your need?
+Paraphrasing in particular may either cause the other person to confirm and/or dive more deeply if we are right, or the person to correct us if we are wrong (but this isn't bad either!).
+Instead of recieving the message through the four components at all, we may also hear the message in a life-alienated way, by focusing on its intellectual content.

+### expressing

 ## reactions